 - Circumstantial evidence that indirectly indicates that a crime has occurred, such as a broken window

 - Reasonable inferences that can be drawn from the available evidence

 There may be other ways a police officer can obtain probable cause.
 Once the police officer believes they can show probable cause, they try to obtain an arrest warrant from a judge.

 Who Decides Whether an Officer Had Probable Cause?

-How Much Evidence is Needed to Establish Probable Cause?
+How Much Evidence Is Needed to Establish Probable Cause?

 It may best be understood by what it is not.
-Probable cause is something less than a preponderance of the evidence, a standard used to prove certain facts in court, but it is more than a reasonable suspicion based on objective facts.
-There must be some evidence to support a determination of probable cause; it cannot be based upon a hunch.
+Probable cause is less than a preponderance of the evidence — a standard used to prove certain facts in court — but more than a reasonable suspicion based on objective facts.
+There must be some evidence to support a determination of probable cause; it cannot be based on a hunch.